 Step 2: Decide if At-Home Abortion Care is right for you

 If you are like many people, you may not learn about your options for abortion care until you need care.
 In the first 12 weeks of pregnancy, you have options when it comes to your abortion care, and you can decide what type of care is best for you: an in-office procedure or the abortion pill.
 If you are further than 11 weeks, and/or if you want to go to a health center and leave no longer pregnant, the carafem procedure could be right for you.
 The carafem procedure, (sometimes called ” MVA,” “aspiration abortion,” or “surgical abortion”) is a safe and simple method of ending a pregnancy in our office with a gentle and quiet hand-held suction device.
 It has an all-inclusive cost between $550-700 and may be covered by insurance or Medicaid, depending on where you live and your policy.

 The abortion pill has been growing in popularity in recent times, with nearly 40% of pregnant people who choose abortion in the United States, choosing the abortion pill, according to the Guttmacher Institute’s 2017 data.
 The abortion pill, also known as medication abortion, is a series of pills that cause cramping and bleeding from the vagina, resulting in the pregnancy leaving the body, similar to a miscarriage.
 It is incredibly safe and effective and has been used by trusted medical providers in the US for over 20 years.
 Many people decide this is right for them because they appreciate the ability to take the pills and end their pregnancy in the privacy of their home.
 If you decide this is your method of choice, you then can decide if you want to come to a carafem health center or meet with a provider over secure video from your home.
-The abortion pill costs between $325-600, depending on where you live and what regimen you select, and if you choose an at-home or an in-center option.
+The abortion pill costs between $250-600, depending on where you live, what regimen you select, and if you choose an at-home or an in-center option.
 Abortion pill visits in the health center may be covered by insurance or Medicaid.